 The Colombia Retirement Visa is relatively easy to get but is strictly intended for people who are retired and drawing retirement income.
 The steps outlined above show how to get a Colombia Retirement Visa yourself based on the current procedure but you can also utilize visa services; if for example, you don’t want to travel to Bogotá to get the visa.

 There are currently 17 different types of visas available to foreigners in Colombia however the procedures and requirements can change so it’s important to have professional help when looking to acquire a non-tourist visa.
-First American Realty, the largest foreign-owned real estate firm in Medellin, offers a wide range of client services including Visa Services.
+Lifeafar, the largest foreign-owned real estate firm in Medellin, offers a wide range of client services including Visa Services.